 As you’ve been listing out your desired results and why you wanted to achieve them, you probably realized that you actually are achieving some of the goals, and some of them you’ve yet to reach.
 It’s OK that you aren’t hitting all of your desired outcomes.
 That’s part of the reason why you are reading this website!

 For the results that you haven’t achieved, you need to identify the reasons why you haven’t achieved those goals.
-Some of the reasons may be money related, and some of the reasons may be due to how you’ve allocated your efforts and energy in life.
+Some of the reasons may be money-related, and some of the reasons may be due to how you’ve allocated your efforts and energy in life.
 You may not have even realized that something was really that important to you until you started going through this exercise and now you have the ammunition you need to change!

-Before we go into the next exercise, though, let’s look at how Toyota gets to the root cause of their problems.
+Before we go into the next exercise, though, let’s look at how Toyota gets to the root cause of its problems.
 Toyota’s founder Sakichi Toyoda, when he saw a problem on the production floor, would halt production and start to ask why a problem was occurring.
 However, Toyoda wasn’t satisfied with just asking why once.
 He would ask why five times to get down to the root of the problem.

 Here’s an example of the process, as described by Wikipedia:

 - Why?– The battery is dead. (first why)

 - Why?– The alternator is not functioning. (second why)

 - Why?– The alternator belt has broken. (third why)

 - Why?– The alternator belt was well beyond its useful service life and not replaced. (fourth why)

 - Why?– The vehicle was not maintained according to the recommended service schedule. (fifth why, a root cause)